 The chassis batteries on your motorhome are installed and warranted by the chassis manufacturer.
-The two-6 volt coach (or house) batteries are installed by Newmar Corporation, but warranted by the battery manufacturer.
+Your coach may be equipped with two 6-volt coach (or house) batteries.
+If so, the batteries were installed by Newmar Corporation, but are warranted by the battery manufacturer.
 These batteries are used to operate the 12 volt items that are not a direct part of the chassis.
 They are located on a pull out drawer in an outside compartment.